lolbananana/Arduino-Data-Logger-for-Lights/README.md

 }
 ```
 This function reads the analog inputs and converts the readings into usable values. `#if THRESHOLD_VOLTAGE` **changes** when selected the **sampling intervall**.
-The functions for the other sensor are built the same way.
+The functions for the other sensors are built the same way.

-##
+## Using the data logger
+  Now after uploading the whole sketch the LCD will show the booting screen and then the menu.
+After selecting start the arduino will start logging the data.
+  If you set `ECHO_TO_SERIAL` to **'1'** this is what the serial output should look like: